themeix/justinsola.github.com/index.markdown

 I research security-seeking behaviors like gun ownership and how the criminal justice system interacts with inequality.
 I use preregistered experiments (forced-choice conjoint and vignette), longitudinal designs (smartphone-delivered surveys), semi-structured interviews, participant observation, and content analysis techniques like topic modeling.
 Active projects include:
 1. Evaluating the <a href="https://www.shadowcosts.com/">Shadow Costs</a> of reentry, diversion, and rehabilitation treatment programs
-2. Testing the role of bias in decisions to call the police
-3. Investigating how socioeconomic hardship affects desire for guns
+2. Investigating how socioeconomic hardship affects desire for guns
-4. Enhancing the practicality of theories of neoliberalism
+3. Critiquing theories of neoliberalism
-5. Assessing how gun ownership affects neighborhood socialization
+4. Assessing how gun ownership affects neighborhood socialization

 ## Recent publications
 *Question: How and when is desire to call the police racially biased?*